alijprof/CSM---Obol-DVT-Integration/README.md

 # Lido CSM – Obol Integration Guide

-This guide will walk you through the process of integrating Obol Distributed Validator Technology (DVT) with the Lido Collaborative Staking Module (CSM).
-Obol DVT provides a decentralized and secure infrastructure for Ethereum staking, enhancing validator performance and security.
-Using this DVT can increase your security, and if you want to run it as a cluster, it will further reduce your 2 ETH bond.
-The major benifits of squad staking on CSM include:
+This guide will walk you through the process of integrating Obol Distributed Validators (DVs) with the Lido Collaborative Staking Module (CSM).
+Obol DVs provide a decentralized and secure infrastructure for Ethereum staking, enhancing validator performance and security.
+Using DVs can increase your security, and if you want to run it as a squad (cluster), it will further reduce your 2 ETH bond.
+The major benifits of squad staking in the CSM include:

 - Accessability
 - Resilliency
 - Rewards

-In this guide, we will run through Obol integration in a cluster of 4 operators, as we did for operator 69, the first CSM operator to use Obol DVT Technology.
-For the following guide you will need to gather a group you trust to operate with.
+In this guide, we will run through Obol integration in a cluster of 4 operators, as we did for operator 69, the first CSM operator to use Obol DVs.
+For the following guide you will need to gather a squad you trust to operate with.
 It is important to note this guide does not outline the use of SAFE multisig wallet and for extra security and practise you should look to use one.

-## Running a DV as a Group on CSM
+## Running a DV as a Squad on CSM

 ### Overview

-Run a DV cluster as a group, where several operators run the nodes that make up the cluster.
+Run a DV cluster as a squad, where several operators run the nodes that make up the cluster.
 In this setup, the key shares are created using a distributed key generation process, avoiding the full private keys being stored in any one place.
 This approach can also be used by single operators looking to manage all nodes of a cluster while creating the key shares in a trust-minimized fashion.

 You can read more about this approach [here](https://docs.obol.org/docs).